IC4: Current situation

 Along with the (partial) fulfilment of the ultimatum, DSB also announced it had reached an agreement with AnsaldoBreda concerning delivery of the remaining trainsets.
 The final delivery date would be extended to 2012.
 AnsaldoBreda would drop all further development, and all subsequent trainsets would be identical to the current test train.
 All final updates would be performed by DSB.
 AnsaldoBreda was to pay DSB compensation of DKK 2 billion, which, together with the previously paid compensation fees, will ultimately entail refunding half the original value of the contract.
 DSB reserved the right to cancel the contract if more than seven trains were delivered over six months late.

 DSB is suffering from a shortage of trainsets and reliability problems with the current trainsets, since the existing IC3s are old and require replacement.
 Ordering new IC3s would be 'expensive and technically challenging', according to DSB.
 DSB, in cooperation with Deutsche Bahn, has started using German tilting ICE-TD diesel trains to and from Germany.
 This has relieved the situation somewhat, despite the high cost of these trains and the expense of adapting them for Danish traffic.
 In October 2008, DSB also ordered 45 new double-decker coaches from Bombardier, to be delivered from the end of 2009 onwards.

 From August 2009, DSB was running 17 scheduled trains daily using the IC4.
 However, DSB was using only single IC4 sets, not multiple connected sets, limiting their utility.
-This is because they could not be used during rush hours, as longer trains are needed at those times.
+Therefore they could not be used during rush hours, as longer trains are needed at those times.
 On 9 November 2010, after a seven-year delay, DSB finally completed the certification process for multiple connected IC4 trainsets.
 These were scheduled to enter service in January 2011.
 At the end April 2011, DSB's director, Frank Olesen, stated that further economic sanctions against AnsaldoBreda were likely to be imposed as a result of continuing problems with the quality of the trains delivered.
 These problems had caused the trains to have to be upgraded to Danish standards at DSB's own expense at its facility in Randers.
 Eighteen IC4 trains had been approved for operation, nine of them then being in daily service.